 For students in Electronics or Computer Engineering Technology degree programs, the credit hours fulfilling the residency requirement must include a minimum of 21 credit hours of upper-level program core courses designated ET or CT.
 For students in the Associate of Science - Electronics and Computer Engineering Technology program, ET100 and ET212 must be completed at UA Grantham (these two courses cannot transfer into the AS-ECET program).
-For students enrolled in the Engineering Management Technology degree program, the credit hours fulfilling the residency requirement must include a minimum of 12 credit hours of upper-level program core courses and program elective courses designated EMT, ET or CT.
-For students enrolled in the Computer Science or Information Systems degree program, the credit hours fulfilling the residency requirement must include a minimum of 15 credit hours of upper-level program core courses designated CS or IS.
+For students enrolled in the Engineering Management Technology degree program, the credit hours fulfilling the residency requirement must include a minimum of 12 credit hours of upper-level program core courses designated EMT, ET or CT.
+For students enrolled in the Computer Science or Information Systems degree program, the credit hours fulfilling the residency requirement must include a core courses designated CS or IS.